grackle-project/grackle/doc/source/InstallTest.rst

-.. _install-tests:
+.. _installtest:

 installtest.py
 ==============

 Our install-tests primarily serve as a check on the build-system and on our documentation.
-They are driven by the :source:`tests/install-tests/installtest.py` test harness.
+They are driven by the :source:`tests/install-tests/installtest.py` test program.

 At a high-level, a single test-case is quite simple.
 The test harness performs four phases:

 1. set up a scenario where Grackle has been appropriately set up for the test case (e.g. maybe Grackle has been installed as a shared library)

 2. set up a sample project (this might involve copying a **Makefile** or **CmakeLists.txt** file).

 3. the test harness tries to execute a sequence of test-case specific shell commands to build a sample program.

 4. the harness tries to execute the test program.

 Motivation